stan1y/gmlib/Readme.md

 # GMLib library

-GMLib is a C++ utilities toolkit around SDL and satellite projects SDL_ttf and SDL_img.
+GMLib is a C++ utilities toolkit around SDL and satellite projects SDL_ttf and SDL_image.
 Together with these libraries and Boost, GMLib depends on several other smaller libraries providing platform independent features.

 The goal of GMLib is to provide comprehensive one stop SDL wrapper utility